Consigliere-codie/Weather-App/README.md

-# Weather-App
+# Weather App
-Weather app fetching live data using a free weather API.
+A weather application that fetches live weather data for any city using OpenWeatherMap API.

+Tech: HTML, CSS, JavaScript